Heart rate variability: Tetraplegia

 Patients with chronic complete high cervical spinal cord lesions have intact efferent vagal neural pathways directed to the sinus node.
 However, an LF component can be detected in HRV and arterial pressure variabilities of some tetraplegic patients.
 Thus, the LF component of HRV in those without intact sympathetic inputs to the heart represent vagal modulation.

 Sudden cardiac death

 Victims of sudden cardiac death have been found to have had lower HRV than healthy individuals.
 HRV can be observed to be depressed prior to the development of SCD, which raises questions about whether or not altered autonomic function plays a role in the development of electrical instability.
-HRV is also depressed in SCD survivors, whom are at high risk for subsequent episodes.
+HRV is also depressed in SCD survivors, who are at high risk for subsequent episodes.
+HRV is markedly decreased prior to both fatal and non-fatal arrhythmias.

 Cancer

 HRV correlates with the progression of disease and outcome of cancer patients, according to a systematic review of published studies.
 Patients in the early stages of cancer have a significantly higher HRV when compared to patients in the later stages of cancer, suggesting disease severity influences HRV.
 Different ranges of HRV can be observed between cancer types.